 - Empathy – Listening with compassion and understanding.

 Our Core Strategies

-To achieve our mission and ensure the fulfillment of our vision, we focus our expertise, resources and activities toward the establishment of the following conditions:
+To achieve our mission and ensure the fulfillment of our vision, we focus our expertise, resources, and activities toward the following:

-- Build a solid support structure in our community aimed at connecting homeless people to information, resources, skills, assets, and supportive relationships.
+- Building a solid support structure in our community aimed at connecting women experiencing homelessness to information, resources, skills, assets, and supportive relationships.

-- Establish a standard of integrity and consistency in the provision of homeless services.
+- Establishing a standard of integrity and consistency in the provision of providing services.

-- Nurture a community that is invested in treating people humanely.
+- Nurture a community that is invested in treating people with respect, dignity, and compassion.

-Elizabeth Gregory Home (EGH) was established in 2001 by members of University Lutheran Church as a non-profit, nonfaith-based organization.
-After a lengthy study of the most critical social needs in the University District, University Lutheran Church voted overwhelmingly to address housing for homeless women.
+Elizabeth Gregory Home (EGH) was established in 2001 by members of University Lutheran Church as a separate 501(c)3 non-profit, nonfaith-based organization.
+After a lengthy study of the most critical social needs in the University District, University Lutheran Church voted overwhelmingly to address housing for women experiencing homelessness.
 The program was named the Elizabeth Gregory Home after a very special woman who dedicated her life to working with underserved and vulnerable populations.

 Elizabeth Gregory’s Story